suiteplus/nscabinet/README.md

 # nscabinet

-Upload files to a netsuite account, using the included _restlet_.
+Upload/download files to a netsuite account, using the included _restlet_.

 ## nscabinet.upload